2023 Best History Schools

 Full History at University of Illinois at Urbana-Champaign Report

-Kenyon College did quite well in this year’s ranking of the best schools for history students.
-It came in at #25 on the list.
+With a ranking of #25, Kenyon College did quite well on this year’s best schools for history students.
 Located in the distant town of Gambier, Kenyon is a private not-for-profit college with a small student population.

 Additional Award Winners